This blog may contain affiliate links. Read our disclosure policy for more info.

-Just when we thought it couldn’t get any better, we were given a picnic lunch with fresh bread and local meats and cheeses before getting picked up by the Spirit of Queenstown again for our lift back to Queenstown.
+Just when we thought it couldn’t get any better, we were given a picnic lunch with fresh bread and local meats and cheeses before getting picked up by the boat for our scenic lift back to Queenstown.

 About the Mt Nicholas Farm Tour and Scenic Cruise

 Expect to pay about $100 NZD (adults) and $69 NZD (kids) for the cruise, farm tour, and lunch.
 You can book your Mt Nicholas Farm Tour in advance.

 Our tour started at 11 am and we were back in Queenstown around 2:30 pm.
 There are various departures times throughout the day and they run this trip 7 days a week all year round!

 If you are in Queenstown between September and November you could be lucky enough to check out the farm during the actual sheep shearing and watch the sheep getting their haircuts in action!

 To be completely honest, before going on the Mt Nicholas Farm Experience we didn’t really know what to expect and we didn’t have the highest of expectations either.